Danny-Dasilva/mkdocs-material/docs/features.md

-The [Highlight][3] extension, which is part of [Python Markdown Extensions][5], integrates with Material for MkDocs and provides several options for configuring syntax highlighting of code blocks, to see documentation on setting up configuration see the <a href="https://squidfunk.github.io/mkdocs-material/reference/code-blocks/" class="external-link" target="_blank">mkdocs-material documentation</a>
+The [Highlight][3] extension, which is part of [Python Markdown Extensions][5], integrates with Material for MkDocs and provides several options for configuring syntax highlighting of code blocks, to see how to set up and configure this see the <a href="https://squidfunk.github.io/mkdocs-material/reference/code-blocks/" class="external-link" target="_blank">mkdocs-material documentation</a>

 ### Usage